 In each essay, you will be asked to analyze that week's reading material based on a question developed by the instructor.
-The instructor will always hand out the essay question one week ahead of the due date.
-Your short essays will present a well thoughtout argument that responds to the assigned question.
+The instructor will post the essay question one week ahead of the due date, along with the discussion questions for that week (see above).
+The essay will be due immediately before the class in which the relevant material is discussed.
+Your short essays will present a well thought-out argument that responds to the assigned question.
 They will be written in standard academic format, with citations and a (short) reference list.
 Research beyond the class readings is not necessary for these essays, although you may choose to do some.